ewfx/gaied-next-gen-tech/README.md

     Root Endpoint → GET http://localhost:8000/

    Process Email Endpoint → GET http://localhost:8000/process-emails

-Run the UI Application
+   Directly place the .eml file inside the "data" folder and hit the api.
-    Open a new terminal, navigate to the React UI directory, and start the frontend. or else we can consume the api endpoint to process the email.
+   Run the UI Application build in react to upload the file and process the file.

 ## 🏗️ Tech Stack